The world’s population is becoming increasingly urbanized, making the quality of the urban environment important to more and more people.

 - The Natural History Museum of Los Angeles County

 GETTING INVOLVED IS EASY

 It's easy to get involved.
 You can join a one-day expedition in which an urban forest expert will guide you through everything you need to know to identify and measure trees.
-You can also visit My Tree Tracker to see all of the data collected by citizen scientists across the U.S., or download it onto your iOS or Android phone today.
+You can also visit My Tree Tracker to see all of the data collected by citizen scientists across the U.S., or download it onto your iOS or Android phone.